Trauma Care Guide

 Complex Trauma

-Long-term experiences, often starting in childhood, involving neglect, abuse or persistent fear.
+Long-term experiences, often starting in childhood, such as neglect, abuse or persistent fear.

 Vicarious Trauma